 Step 1

-In order to create a productive and collaborative work environment, it’s important to set the stage for open communication and constructive feedback.
-This involves carefully planning and organizing meetings and sessions, creating a safe space where employees feel comfortable sharing their thoughts and opinions.
+To create a productive and collaborative work environment, it is important to encourage open communication and helpful feedback.
+This means planning and organizing meetings and sessions.
+It creates a safe space for employees to share their thoughts and opinions.
 By fostering a culture of openness and transparency, team members can work together more effectively and achieve better results.

 Step 2

 Creating an environment that invites engagement requires confident leadership.
-Leaders who prioritize psychological safety, and exhibit drive, passion, and charisma are more likely to inspire their team to participate.
+Leaders who focus on psychological safety and show drive, passion, and charisma are more likely to inspire their team.
 However, it’s important to remember that the task at hand may not be easy.

 Make employees know that their opinions critics and words for improvement will be well-received, especially by the higher-ups.
-Understand the hesitancy of humans to normally speak up and try to push that threshold back down to lower than is natural.
+Recognize that people often hesitate to speak up.
+Try to make it easier for them to share their thoughts.

 Step 3